ttsukagoshi/mail-merge-for-gmail/README.md

 From the spreadsheet menu `Mail Merge`, you can choose either to `Create Draft` or directly `Send Emails` based on the template.
 You will be prompted to enter the subject of the template mail that you created in the above Step 3.

 #### Notes
+- Attachments in the draft template, including in-line images for HTML drafts, will be preserved in the merge process and sent to each recipient.
 - The boolean value `BCC_TO_MYSELF` in sheet `Config` determines whether or not to include the sender's email address as BCC in each personalized email.
 The default value is set to `true`; change to `false` if you do not want to set the BCC.

 ## Example of Group Merge